Associate Director, Language Institute and Russian Flagship Program

 Articles and book chapters

-Murphy, D., & Sahakyan, N. & Magnan, S. (2017).
+Murphy, D., & Sahakyan, N. & Magnan, S. (in press).
 The goals of students of Russian and the U.S. National Standards.
 In: E. Dengub, I. Dubinina & J. Merrill, eds.
 The art of teaching Russian.
 Bloomington, IN: Slavica.
-In press.

 Murphy, D., Evans-Romaine, K., Anishchenkova, V. & Jing-Schmidt, Z. (2016).
 Laying the Groundwork: Programmatic Models in U.S. Language Flagship Programs.
 In D. Murphy & K. Evans-Romaine, eds., Exploring the U.S. Language Flagship Program: Professional competence in a second language by graduation.
 Bristol, UK: Multilingual Matters.